sigasi/sigasi_insights/content/releasenotes/sigasi-4.04.md

 - \[VHDL] Sensitivity list quickfix is wrong for array of records
 - \[(System)Verilog] Incorrect placement of errors and warnings in preprocessor view for incorrect macro invocations
 - \[VHDL] Missing dependencies when the current *work* library refers to a library name different from *"work"*
-- \[VHDL] Hierarchy view shows unresolved entity instantiation when no architecture specified in a multi-project setup
+- \[VHDL] Hierarchy View shows unresolved entity instantiation when no architecture specified in a multi-project setup
 - \[(System)Verilog] Multiple, non ansi, port declarations should have the same type
 - \[VHDL] Formatting issue in multi-line assignment (with comments)
 - \[Block Diagram] Error when left clicking on a wire (when nothing else is selected)